Good news people … the dream is very much alive.

-Each and every time, those three words were my nearest friends.
+Each and every time, those three words were my companions.
 And let me say, they served me well.

-Now, they might be a bit dark for those of you with sunnier dispositions, but don’t get me wrong.
-I’m not pre-loading sour grapes or setting myself up to get let down easy.
+They might sound a bit dark for those of you with sunnier dispositions.
+And don’t get me wrong: I’m not pre-loading sour grapes or setting myself up to get let down easy.

-The point is … so few people actually freakin’ try.
-So few people go for it.
-So few people put themselves out there.
-So few people risk.
+The point is so few people actually try.
+So few people go for it, put themselves out there, risk.

 Easy.
 Because of fear.

 We’re afraid.
 We’re afraid of being rejected.
 We’re afraid of not being “good enough.”
 We’re afraid of failure, of falling down, of looking stupid.

 Every time I told myself “Let’s get rejected” I was saying …

 “So what?
 So what if I get rejected?
 So what if they don’t think I’m good enough?
 So what if I fail, fall down, and look stupid?
 So flippin’ what?”